Computer and Uses of Computers

 DIFFERENTIATION

-- Verbal response or holds up YES/NO card
+Verbal response or hold up Yes or No card

-- Holds up or points to YES/NO Communication card
+Hold up or points to Yes or No card

 1. The teacher has to teach the students the sight words.

 2. The simple video has to be played first.
-Only when the children have mastered the basic concept the second video could be introduced slowly, only if needed.
-The second video gives a little more information on the concept.
+Only when the children have mastered the basic concept, the second video can be introduced slowly, only if needed.
+The second video provides a little more information about the concept.

-3. The visual cards are provided, but the teacher could use them if they have a need to and not overload the children.
+3. The visual cards are provided, the teacher could choose to use them depending on the need.

 5. Computers Everywhere